 If you need new glasses or are concerned you have more than just eyestrain, one of CEENTA’s doctors would be happy to examine your eyes at any one of 12 locations.

 As long as you are aware of the causes and signs, eyestrain doesn’t need to be a problem, and you can drive and use your computer without discomfort.

-Dr. Saunders practices in our SouthPark and Matthews offices.
-To make an appointment with him or any of CEENTA’s eye doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+your physician.
+To make an appointment with any of CEENTA’s eye doctors, call 704-295-3000.
+You can also schedule an appointment online or through myCEENTAchart.